fenago/python-journey/md/Lab_4.md

 ### Bytes

-A [bytes] object is similar to a [string] object but with an important difference: A [string] is an immutable sequence of Unicode characters, whereas a [bytes] object is a sequence of integers with values from 0 to 256.
-Bytes can be necessary when you're dealing with binary data, such as reading from a binary data file.

 The key thing to remember is that [bytes] objects may look like strings, but they can't be used exactly like strings or combined with